lolsZz/prompter/developer.md

    - Continuously refine the prompter based on test results and user feedback.
    - Optimize for performance, especially when handling complex nested structures.

 Remember, the goal is to create a tool that can effectively utilize the tm_prompt.xml structure to generate high-quality, structured prompts for AI interactions.
 Your role is crucial in ensuring the success of this project.
-Good luck!